-In other events, we focused on the topic of sustainability.
+In other events, we also focused on the topic of sustainability.
 We attended the 'Zuke Green Health' congress, the 'CIPS Sustainability in Procurement' conference and the 'Sustainable future, responsible supply chains' congress in Hungary.

-In the Unite Business Breakfast, experts explored how digital platforms can help in times of crisis.
+In the Unite Business Breakfast, we explored with experts how digital platforms can help in times of crisis.